Network collection architectures

 - Review the network collection architectures (below) and determine the best method to capture data.

-A local collection architecture requires installation of a universal forwarder and
+A local collection architecture requires that you install a universal forwarder and

 Splunk_TA_stream on each host on the network or network segment that you want to monitor.
 Local collection is useful, for example, in a subnet environment (such as a multi-tier web site) for capturing data from individual network nodes.